The Other People (film)

-Sleep Is Lovely (also known as The Other People and I Love You, I Hate You) is a 1968 British film.
+The Other People (also known as Sleep Is Lovely and I Love You, I Hate You) is a 1968 British film directed by David Hart and starring Peter McEnery, Donald Pleasence and Olga Georges-Picot.
+It was written by Hart and Michael Josef.
 The film appears to have never been released, and is considered a lost film.

 Plot

 Peter can't get over his ex-girlfriend Elsa even though they broke up over a year ago.
 He spends all his time on a barge owned by his friend John and John's younger brother Colin.
 One morning Peter, John and Colin see a middle aged man, Clive, fall out of a motor cruiser into the water.
 They rescue him and decide to ransom him for £1,000.
 Peter and Elsa are-reunited but Elsa then commences an affair with Colin.
 Clive turns out to be Elsa's father.